 Just past the itty-bitty sandbox area is the toddler section.
 Again, it’s not a traditional stairs-and-slide combo, but rather there’s an interesting obstacle course structure where kids can go up (or down) the rubber slide and across the mini rope waves.
 There is also a spinner, a little bouncer, and a ground level activity panel for those only four apples high.

 You’ll also find two baby swings, ONE adult swing, an adaptive swing, and the fantastic Expression parent-baby swing.

 Couple of things to note:

 -There are benches and picnic tables either in or around the playground.
+The city has added umbrellas to the tables so you can have snacks in the shade.
 There is also a spot to BBQ right near the playground (I believe you have to rent this area, check with the city)

 -The playground is partially fenced, but there is NO fencing at all on the whole side near the parking lot and by the access road which is steps from the toddler area.
 This part really needs to be fenced.

 -Both toddler and older kid sections are on wood chips and there is a concrete wheelchair/stroller ramp down.